 In this way, it is primarily Endurance that is stimulated and trained.
 And there is virtually nothing wrong with that.
 It’s just not optimal training if the purpose is to develop and become a better and faster runner.

 There are many indications that many kilometers over many years have a positive impact on the running economy.
 But Of course, it’s difficult to change from one day to the next.
-But fortunately, there are a number of training types and workouts that you can perform right away that will improve your running economy in the short and long term.
+But fortunately, there are several training types and workouts that you can perform right away that will improve your running economy in the short and long term.

 Exercise economy is another way to define or interpret running economy in practice.
 Exercise economy or also called movement economy refers to the amount of oxygen VO2 required to move at a given speed, power, or work rate.
 It is a very good predictor of endurance training and performance in many endurance sports such as running, cycling, etc. The runner’s performance thus depends on how well he is able to utilize the available oxygen.